 Both parties have a probabilistic polynomial-time algorithm V

 that checks membership in G (i.e., for every h, V (h) = 1 if and only if h ∈ G).
+This is part of the dlog library.

 If the group is not given as an auxiliary input, can it be chosen by P2?